Skip to main content

 Her philosophy was embodied in the words engraved over the entrance to the Supreme Court: "Equal Justice Under Law"

-Our greatest Chief Justice defined the Constitution and ensured that the rule of law prevailed at a time of Presidential overreach and bitter political factionalism.
+Our greatest Chief Justice defined the Constitution and ensured that the rule of law prevailed at a time of presidential overreach and bitter political factionalism.

-A leading expert who helped a dozen nations write their constitutions explains how the Founders' ideas have had a lasting influence at home and abroad,
+A leading expert who helped a dozen nations write their constitutions explains how the Founders' ideas have had a lasting influence at home and abroad.

-Editor's Note: Prof. Dick Howard has been in a unique position to see first-hand the impact of the ideas of our Founders around the world.
-Since he was executive director of the commission that wrote a new constitution for the Commonwealth of Virginia in 1971, Prof.
+Editor's Note: Professor Dick Howard has been in a unique position to see first-hand the impact of the ideas of our Founders around the world.

-The Supreme Court left the door open for reasonable regulations of guns if Congress has the will to act.
+The Supreme Court left the door open for reasonable regulations of guns, if Congress has the will to act.

-Editors Note: We asked Prof. Adam Winkler, a nationally recognized expert on Constitutional law and the history of gun control, to give us his thoughts on how we can steer a middle ground between the right to bear arms and strict gun control.
+Editors Note: We asked Professor Adam Winkler, a nationally recognized expert on Constitutional law and the history of gun control, to give us his thoughts on how we can steer a middle ground between the right to bear arms and strict gun control.

-The Supreme Court left the door open for reasonable regulations of guns if Congress has the will to act.
+The Supreme Court left the door open for reasonable regulations of guns, if Congress has the will to act.

-Editors Note: We asked Prof. Adam Winkler, a nationally recognized expert on Constitutional law and the history of gun control, to give us his thoughts on how we can steer a middle ground between the right to bear arms and strict gun control.
+Editors Note: We asked Professor Adam Winkler, a nationally recognized expert on Constitutional law and the history of gun control, to give us his thoughts on how we can steer a middle ground between the right to bear arms and strict gun control.

 His experiences in the Civil War shaped the mind of one of our greatest jurists.

-Oliver Wendell Holmes Jr. was one of the most influential judges ever to take the bench, serving as an Associate Justice of the Supreme Court for thirty years and largely defining First Amendment rights as we now understand them.
+Oliver Wendell Holmes Jr. was one of the most influential judges ever to take the bench, serving as an Associate Justice of the Supreme Court for 30 years and largely defining First Amendment rights as we now understand them.

-In late March 1807 Aaron Burr arrived in Richmond, Virginia, in a vile mood, filthy and stinking.
+In late March of 1807, Aaron Burr arrived in Richmond, Virginia, in a vile mood, filthy, and stinking.
 He had just endured a month of hard travel under heavy guard through the dense forests of the Southeast.

 Without doubt they were Washington, who walked carefully within the Constitution, and Lincoln, who stretched it as far as he dared